Encore un soir

-"Encore un soir" (meaning "One More Night") is a song recorded by Canadian singer Celine Dion, released as the lead single from her French-language album of the same name, issued on 26 August 2016.
+"Encore un soir" (meaning "one more evening") is a song recorded by Canadian singer Celine Dion, released as the lead single from her French-language album of the same name, issued on 26 August 2016.
 It was written by Jean-Jacques Goldman, and produced by Goldman, Yann Macé and Luc Leroy.
 The song is dedicated to Dion's late husband René Angélil, who died in January 2016.
 "Encore un soir" garnered positive reviews from music critics and was commercially successful topping the charts in France, Quebec and the French-speaking part of Switzerland, Romandy.
 It also reached the top ten in Luxembourg and Belgium and was certified diamond in France and gold in Switzerland.

 Background and release

 On 22 October 2015, Dion's official website announced that the singer was "working hard" on her new French album.
 The track title, "Encore un soir", was originally unveiled on 15 January 2016 by various news outlets.
 On 17 May 2016, it was confirmed in an interview with Paris Match that the single would be available for digital download on 24 May 2016.
 The song also became available on streaming services, including YouTube and Vevo.